Mohammad Amir Khatami: Personal life

 Khatami married twice.
 His first spouse was his cousin with whom he had a daughter.
 She was killed in an accident in 1954.

-Thereafter and on 22 November 1959, Khatami married Princess Fatemeh Pahlavi, the half-sister of the Shah.
+Thereafter on 22 November 1959, Khatami married Princess Fatemeh Pahlavi, the half-sister of the Shah.
 The Shah and his fiancée Farah Diba attended the wedding ceremony.
 They had two sons, Kambiz (born 1961) and Ramin (born 1967), and a daughter, Pari (born 1962).

 In 1947 Khatami was the captain of the Iranian national football team.
 A declassified CIA report argues that Khatami was close to Hossein Fardoust and Taqi Alavikia, and that they were part of a dowreh, or social-political circle of associates.
 The dowreh, along with familial relations, was a significant element in the political functioning of Iran in the Pahlavi era.
 The Americans regarded Khatami as a pro-American official who might assume the role of successor to the Shah.

 At the time of his death, Khatami's wealth was estimated to be nearly $100 million.